scottish-government-design-system/designsystem.gov.scot/components/error-summary/index.md

 ## Why we use this component

-Our design of error summary is based on the GOV.UK approach, however we have been tested this component and have found it works well with users.
+Our design of error summary is based on the GOV.UK approach.
+We have tested this component and have found it works well with users.

 Research showed users: